 - Students will find one article related to voice science from the past ten (10) years in The Journal of the Acoustical Society of America, The Journal of Voice, or The Journal of Logopedics Phoniatrics Vocology.
 (All indexes should be visible to the public online; I can help you get access to these articles when you find one you like.)
 Students will present the article in class (20 minutes) utilizing whatever multimedia is useful.
 Students will hand in a 500 word summary of the thesis, methodology, and conclusions, due on the day of the presentation.

-- Most weeks, students will spend an hour in the NEC Voice and Sound Analysis Lab, and will submit specific software files to instructor via email demonstrating specific technical competencies with the lab equipment
+- Most weeks, students will spend an hour or more in the NEC Voice and Sound Analysis Lab, and will submit specific software files to instructor via email demonstrating specific technical competencies with the lab equipment.

-- Students will write a final paper (approximately 2,000 words) on a research area
+- Students will write a final paper on a research area

 related to the material, and present on one aspect of their paper (15 minutes).
-A proposal is due one month prior to the date of the presentation.
 Topics must be approved by the instructor.
 Word limits (exclusive of front and back matter, and footnotes):

 There is no final exam.

 - Classroom participation (includes online discussions about readings, lab competency files, and other presentations) 30%